-Built at the Beverley yard of Cook, Welton and Gemmell and launched on 20th April 1916 the steel steam trawler was ordered by the Earl Steam Fishing Company of Grimsby but was immediately requisitioned by the Admiralty for war service as a minesweeper.
-She measured 117.0′ x 22.0′ x 12.7′ and weighed 233 gross tons, 108 net tons.
-She was powered by a triple expansion steam engine by Great Central Co-operative Engineering and Ship Repairing Company Ltd. After the war she passed through a number of owners and operated out of Hull, Grimsby and Dublin before again being requisitioned for war service during World War Two as an anti-submarine vessel and subsequently and examination vessel.
-Having survived her second major conflict she was returned to her Irish owners W Curtis and McCabe who immediately sold her to Mr W Wood of Aberdeen where she was registered as A129.
+Built at the Beverley yard of Cook, Welton and Gemmell and launched on 20th April 1916 the steel steam trawler Carency was ordered by the Earl Steam Fishing Company of Grimsby but was immediately requisitioned by the Admiralty for war service as a minesweeper.
+She measured 117.0′ x 22.0′ x 12.7′ and her tonnage was 233 gross tons, 108 net tons.
+She was powered by a triple expansion steam engine by Great Central Co-operative Engineering and Ship Repairing Company Ltd delivering 70 registered horse power.
+After the war she had a number of owners and operated out of Hull, Grimsby and Dublin before again being requisitioned for war service during World War Two as an anti-submarine vessel and subsequently and examination vessel.
+Having survived her second major conflict she was returned to her Irish owners, W Curtis and McCabe, who immediately sold her to Mr W Wood of Aberdeen where she was registered as A129.

 The lifeboat and then the trawler Gilmar attempted to pull the Carency off the rocks but she was stuck fast and by 3pm on the 30th the crew were taken off by the lifeboat and taken to Peterhead.
 Two hours later the Carency helled over on her beam ends.
 She became a total loss.
 The subsequent enquiry placed full blame for the loss on Wood, first for leaving without the legally required second certificated hand and then for not taking precautions of reducing speed and checking position when the vessel was enveloped in fog.
 His certificate was suspended for six months.